how to grow oyster mushrooms

 Common mistakes

-Not enough fresh air
+Not enough fresh air — leggy stems = too much CO2

-Misting directly onto pins
+Misting directly onto tiny pins — mist the walls instead

-Using hay instead of straw
+Using hay instead of straw — hay has too many competing organisms

 Frequently asked questions